shinobi5/skeletor/README.md

 ## Skeletor
-Front-end boilerplate with gulp and nunjucks.
+Simple Front-end boilerplate with gulp and nunjucks.

 ### Setup